johanbook/docs/docs/programming/basics.md

 ## Idempotence

-Idempotence is the mathematical concept.
+Idempotence is a mathematical concept.
 Consider the function $f$ and its composite $f \circ f$, then it is idempotent if $f \circ f (x) = f(x)$.
 Statements can be idempotent.
 Variable assignments are an typical example of this.
 Another example is GET and PUT in the HTTP methods (while POST and DELETE